Flavours of Assam

 The diversity of rice varieties, cultivated and consumed in umpteen number of ways, is pretty much a staple and the primary ingredient in Assamese cuisine.
 Fish, is a close second, playing a very significant role in many of their traditions.
 Throughout our trip we will be relishing various preparations of fish and rice, along with other poultry delicacies like duck and smoked meat, along with several vegetarian preparations.
 The methods of cooking have a wide range of diversity across the communities of Assam

-- Relish cuisine of four different ethnic communities of Assam cooked in various ways like, steamed, roasted, fermented, and grilled
+- Relish cuisine of four different ethnic communities of Assam cooked in various ways steamed, roasted, fermented, and grilled

 - Learn about traditional food knowledge of Indigenous communities